SamAdamDay/corruption/README.md

 Compiling
 ---------

-If you want to compile changes you've made to the files in `parts`, you need to run `python compiling/compile.py`.
+If you want to compile some changes that you have made to the files in `parts`, then you'll need to run the command `python compiling/compile.py`.
 The requirements are:
  - Python 2.7
  - Nodejs
-- An internet connection (for using the Google closure compiler)
+ - An internet connection (for using theGoogle closure compiler)

 I've only done this on Linux however; I don't know how well it'll work on other systems.